-As you’re getting into native plants, you may wonder what the difference is between plants you’re familiar with.
-Daisies, asters, and chrysanthemums are widespread flowering plants that we often see at plant nurseries, yards, and even grocery stores—especially in the fall.
+As you’re getting into native plants, you may wonder what the difference is between familiar flowers like daisies, asters, and chrysanthemums.
+These popular plants are common in nurseries, gardens, and even grocery stores—especially during the fall.

-Let’s start with what they have in common.
+Let’s start with what these three plants have in common.

 All three plants are in the Asteraceae family

-One look at a few plants in Asteraceae, and you quickly see what makes this family special.
-All you need is a handful of jpgs:
+One look at a few plants in Asteraceae, and you quickly see what makes this star-family special.

 Meet the Asteraceae family